 Tunneling with RTMP encapsulated in HTTP (RTMPT) should be avoided as it causes latency

 Tunneling with RTMP encapsulated in HTTP or RTMPT should be avoided as it causes latency that can have a negative impact on user experience in a Connect meeting.
 In rare circumstances,the latency commensurate with tunneling RTMP encapsulated in HTTP, can become so acute that it renders Connect unusable for affected clients.
-The performance hit commensurate with tunneling is one of the primary reasons we continue to deploy Connect Edge servers as they often can replace third-party proxy servers that are often the cause of tunneling latency..
+The performance hit commensurate with tunneling is one of the primary reasons we continue to deploy Connect Edge servers as they often can replace third-party proxy servers that may be the cause of tunneling induced latency.

 External user tunneling during test: